nairck/OpenLog-Artemis-3-Axis-Accelerometer-Speed-and-Power-Optimized-Remake/README.md

 the **lead-up before the trigger** (the pre-split, default 20%) as well as the **aftermath** (default 80%).
 If more shocks land inside the tail of the window, it **extends** so you always get quiet after the last one.
 Samples that hit the sensor's full-scale limit are flagged for analysis.
-Shown configured to a 4 s window: 800 ms before
+Shown configured to a 4 s window: 800 ms before + 3.2 s after.*

-+ 3.2 s after.*
+If an event runs long enough to fill the rolling buffer, the logger flushes it to the SD card and resumes as fast as it can — a single pause of ~2 s at 48 MHz or ~1 s at 96 MHz — then keeps capturing in a fresh chunk.
+That flush is the price of gap-free sampling across a large buffer: it holds ~7 s at 5.4 kHz or ~12 s at 3.2 kHz (slower sampling fits more time), while the flush duration stays fixed.
+An event that lands during the flush can be missed, but logging will trigger as soon as it can to catch the tail of the event window.

 In plain terms: